-The Armalite 15, also known as the AR-15, is a rifle that is both revered and feared, for good reason.
-This rifle has a long and storied history of development and implementation that stretches back in time all the way to the 1950’s.
+The Armalite 15, also known as the AR-15, is a revered rifle and feared rifle for a good reason.
+This rifle has a long and storied history of development and implementation that stretches back in time to the 1950s.

-The AR-15 is a weapon that was developed to fit a need, as most innovations are.
-In fact, hardly any other firearm has undergone such a struggle to find its place in the market as the AR-15.
-It was the topic of many a debate, until eventually it found its place.
+The AR-15 is a weapon developed to fit a need, as most innovations are.
+Hardly any other firearm has undergone such a struggle to find its place in the market as the AR-15.
+It was the topic of many a debate until; it eventually found its place.

 - The .30-06 had inferior stopping power

-- The weapon and ammunition had a hefty weight, limiting the amount of ammunition a soldier could carry.
+- The weapon and ammunition had a hefty weight, limiting a soldier’s ammo.

-- In prolonged conflicts the M1 could not maintain superior firepower over other modern weapons.
+- The M1 could not maintain superior firepower over other modern weapons in prolonged conflicts.

-So in order to fill the expanding role of payload, delivery, efficiency, and lethal capacity of their soldiers, they began to experiment with their favored instrument of divine intervention, the M1 Garand.
-So the U.S. military began to suss out a replacement for the M1 Garand and the M2 Carbine, both weapons using the .30 caliber.
+So to fill the expanding role of payload, delivery, efficiency, and lethal capacity of their soldiers, they began to experiment with their favored instrument of divine intervention, the M1 Garand.
+So the U.S. military began to check out a replacement for the M1 Garand and the M2 Carbine, both weapons using the .30 caliber.

 The Dark Horse, the Armalite 10

 In 1956, ArmaLite, a new firearm manufacturer, rushed to submit a series of designs designated as AR-10, sporting the 7.62x51mm.
-Despite the Springfield Armory’s reviews of the AR-10’s performance, the military approved the firearm later known as the M14 for production.
-The M14 was simply the M1 Garand retrofitted for the new 7.62 caliber and built with selective fire.
+Despite the Springfield Armory’s reviews of the AR-10’s performance, the military approved the firearm for production, later known as the M14.
+The M14 was the M1 Garand retrofitted for the new 7.62 calibers and built with selective fire.

 However, the M14 fell short in actual combat.

 So, ArmaLite, hungry for success, immediately put out a rendition of the AR-10, the AR-15 designed for 5.56mm.
-Which, while the AR-15 fulfilled all of the design specifications, and even found favorable reviews, was ultimately neglected.
+While the AR-15 fulfilled all design specifications and even found favorable reviews, it was ultimately neglected.

 Armalite, frustrated and in financial straits, sold the rights of the AR-15 and AR-10 to Colt.